osintbuddy/osintbuddy/services/README.md

 ### Message Flow

 Jobs are published to `jobs` (RabbitMQ).
-The worker consumes, configures a microVM (kernel, rootfs, optional networking/vsock), runs briefly, tears down, then ack/nack.
-See `worker/README.md` for the JSON schema and environment configuration.
+The worker consumes, configures a microVM (kernel, rootfs, networking/vsock), runs briefly, tears down, then ack/nack.
+See [`worker/README.md`](./worker/README.md) for more details.

-### Artifacts

-The worker expects kernel and rootfs images mounted in the container:

-- Kernel: `./vmlinux.bin` → `/artifacts/vmlinux.bin`
-- Rootfs: `./rootfs.ext4` → `/artifacts/rootfs.ext4`

-Optional runtime features:

-- KVM: `/dev/kvm` device pass‑through (required for Firecracker).
-- TAP networking: `/dev/net/tun` + `--cap-add NET_ADMIN` (if `TAP_NAME` is set).
-- Vsock: host directory for Unix sockets (default `/sockets`).

 ### Links